mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 ## config.xml<a name="configxml"/>
 This file holds the configuration for Connectors and [Properties Place Holders][6].
-Although you can update the configuration properties here, we highly recommend to keep them parametrized and modified them in the belonging property files.
+Although you can update the configuration properties here, we highly recommend to keep them parameterized and modified them in the belonging property files.

 For this particular template, what you will find in the config file is
-* the configuration for the two Salesforce instances that are being synced
+* the configuration for the two Salesforce and Database instances that are being synced
 * the property place holder configuration

 In order to find the mentioned configuration, you should check out the [*Global Element* tab][7].

 ## endpoints.xml<a name="endpointsxml"/>
 This file should contain every inbound and outbound endpoint of your integration app.
-It is intented to contain the application API.
+It is intended to contain the application API.
-In this particular template, this file contains a couple of poll inbound endpoints that query salesforce for updates using watermark as mentioned before.
+In this particular template, this file contains a couple of poll inbound endpoints that query salesforce and database for updates using watermark as mentioned before.

 ## businessLogic.xml<a name="businesslogicxml"/>
 This file holds the functional aspect of the template (points 2. to 4. described in the [template overview](#templateoverview)).
-Its main component is a [*Batch job*][8], and it includes *steps* for both executing the synchronization from Salesforce instance A to Salesforce instance B, and the other way around.
+Its main component is a [*Batch job*][8], and it includes *steps* for both executing the synchronization from Salesforce instance A to Database instance B, and the other way around.

 ## errorHandling.xml<a name="errorhandlingxml"/>